Free Kitchen Hacks eBook

 Looking for a quick and easy yet flavorful way to prepare your fish?
 This 20-Minute Blackened Cod recipe uses a homemade blackening spice blend to form a crispy exterior around the otherwise soft and flaky fish.

 The blackening seasoning can easily be tailored to your spice level to make this easy cod recipe your own!
-But regardless of how spicy you make it; the result is always perfectly cooked and well-seasoned cod.
+But regardless of how spicy you make it; the result is always perfectly cooked and well-seasoned fish.

 2 plates of blackened cod with lemon wedges